RobinBoers/geheimesite.nl/src/content/en/colophon.md

 I built my own barebones statistics tracker.
 It tracks visits, not views, per post.
 It also has an optional disable trigger using `localStorage` so that my own views aren't tracked.
 The results are [publicly available](/blog/stats) can be filtered per month and are shown in a simple graph that I built using Chart.js.

+I do not store your personal information in any way.
+[Privacy statement](/privacy).

 <span hidden>Post information</span> {{< link-icon url="https://blog.geheimesite.nl/en/post/history-of-my-site/" label="Blogpost" >}}